 That’s it.
 That’s how simple this really is.

 Dip in soy sauce (or gluten free tamari) with a dab of wasabi or use your favorite Japanese salad dressing instead.
-I recently became obsessed with this deep roasted sesame dressing and dipped my rolls into this.
+I recently became obsessed with this deep roasted sesame dressing and dipped my low carb sushi rolls into this.
 If you can get your hands on this dressing (translation – order on amazon ASAP) it will literally change your life.

 As will these low carb sushi rolls.